aldingsgit/aldingsgit.github.io/index.md

 A parameter is a summary metric for a population, which we can informally define as the entire set of observations that constitute the group of interest we're measuring for; this is distinct from the terms sample and statistic which are the corresponding analogs for some portion of the population less than the whole.

-With that understanding, the prior distribution is the density function of seeing the observed dataset conditioned on the  summary metric being exactly Θ. This is called the likelihood, defined as:
+With that understanding, the likelihood is the density function of seeing the observed dataset conditioned on the summary metric being exactly Θ. This is called the likelihood, defined as:

 <img src="images/EQ_3.JPG?raw=true"/>